-This is to ensure expeditious communication between the applicable Transmission Owner or applicable Generator Owner and the control center when a critical situation is confirmed.
+This is to ensure expeditious communication between the applicable Transmission Owner or applicable Generator Owner Transmission Owner and the control center when a critical situation is confirmed.

-Generator Owner has confirmed the existence of a vegetation condition that is likely to cause a Fault at any moment [Violation Risk Factor: Medium] [Time Horizon: Real-time].
+Owner and applicable Generator Owner Transmission Owner has confirmed the existence of a vegetation condition that is likely to cause a Fault at any moment [Violation Risk Factor: Medium] [Time Horizon: Real-time].

 M4.
-Each applicable Transmission Owner and applicable Generator Owner that has a confirmed vegetation condition likely to cause a Fault at any moment will have evidence that it notified the control center holding switching authority for the associated transmission line without any intentional time delay.
+Each applicable Transmission Owner and applicable Generator Owner Transmission Owner that has a confirmed vegetation condition likely to cause a Fault at any moment will have evidence that it notified the control center holding switching authority for the associated transmission line without any intentional time delay.
 Examples of evidence may include control center logs, voice recordings, switching orders, clearance orders and subsequent work orders.
 (R4)

 R5.
-When a applicable Transmission Owner and applicable Generator Owner is constrained from performing vegetation work on an applicable line operating within its Rating and all Rated Electrical Operating Conditions, and the constraint may lead to a vegetation encroachment into the MVCD prior to the implementation of the next annual work plan, then the applicable Transmission Owner or applicable Generator Owner shall take corrective action to ensure continued vegetation management to prevent encroachments [Violation Risk Factor: Medium] [Time Horizon: Operations Planning].
+When a applicable Transmission Owner and applicable Generator Owner Transmission Owner is constrained from performing vegetation work on an applicable line operating within its Rating and all Rated Electrical Operating Conditions, and the constraint may lead to a vegetation encroachment into the MVCD prior to the implementation of the next annual work plan, then the applicable Transmission Owner or applicable Generator Owner Transmission Owner shall take corrective action to ensure continued vegetation management to prevent encroachments [Violation Risk Factor: Medium] [Time Horizon: Operations Planning].

-Legal actions and other events may occur which result in constraints that prevent the applicable Transmission Owner or applicable Generator Owner from performing planned vegetation maintenance work.
+Legal actions and other events may occur which result in constraints that prevent the applicable Transmission Owner or applicable Generator Owner Transmission Owner from performing planned vegetation maintenance work.

-In cases where the transmission line is put at potential risk due to constraints, the intent is for the applicable Transmission Owner and applicable Generator Owner to put interim measures in place, rather than do nothing.
+In cases where the transmission line is put at potential risk due to constraints, the intent is for the applicable Transmission Owner and applicable Generator Owner Transmission Owner to put interim measures in place, rather than do nothing.

 The corrective action process is not intended to address situations where a planned work methodology cannot be performed but an alternate work methodology can be used.

 - M5.
-Each applicable Transmission Owner and applicable Generator Owner has evidence of the corrective action taken for each constraint where an applicable transmission line was put at potential risk.
-Examples of acceptable forms of evidence may include initially-planned work orders, documentation of constraints from landowners, court orders, inspection records of increased monitoring, documentation of the de-rating of lines, revised work orders, invoices, or evidence that the line was de-energized.
+Each applicable Transmission Owner and applicable Generator Owner Transmission Owner has evidence of the corrective action taken for each constraint where an applicable transmission line was put at potential risk.
+Examples of acceptable forms of evidence may include initially-planned work orders, documentation of constraints from landowners, court orders, inspection records of increased monitoring, documentation of the de-rating of lines, revised work orders, invoices, or evidence that the line was deenergized.
 (R5) - R6.
-Each applicable Transmission Owner and applicable Generator Owner shall perform a Vegetation Inspection of 100% of its applicable transmission lines (measured in units of choice circuit, pole line, line miles or kilometers, etc.) at least once per calendar year and with no more than 18 calendar months between inspections on the same ROW6 [Violation Risk Factor: Medium] [Time Horizon: Operations Planning].
+Each applicable Transmission Owner and applicable Generator Owner Transmission Owner shall perform a Vegetation Inspection of 100% of its applicable transmission lines (measured in units of choice circuit, pole line, line miles or kilometers, etc.) at least once per calendar year and with no more than 18 calendar months between inspections on the same ROW6 [Violation Risk Factor: Medium] [Time Horizon: Operations Planning].

-Inspections are used by applicable Transmission Owners and applicable Generator Owners to assess the condition of the entire ROW.
+Inspections are used by applicable Transmission Owners and applicable Generator Owners Transmission Owners to assess the condition of the entire ROW.
 The information from the assessment can be used to determine risk, determine future work and evaluate recently-completed work.
 This requirement sets a minimum Vegetation Inspection frequency of once per calendar year but with no more than 18 months between inspections on the same ROW.
 Based upon average growth rates across North America and on common utility practice, this minimum frequency is reasonable.
-Transmission Owners should consider local and environmental factors that could warrant more frequent inspections.
+Transmission Owners should consider local and environmental factors

-6 When the applicable Transmission Owner or applicable Generator Owner is prevented from performing a Vegetation Inspection within the timeframe in R6 due to a natural disaster, the TO or GO is granted a time extension that is equivalent to the duration of the time the TO or GO was prevented from performing the Vegetation Inspection.
+6 When the applicable Transmission Owner or applicable Generator Owner Transmission Owner is prevented from performing a Vegetation Inspection within the timeframe in R6 due to a natural disaster, the TO or GO is granted a